A noise-robust Monte Carlo method for electric field calculations in EMC3: Numerical Experiments

-Figure \ref{fig:relative-error} shows the relative error of the MCGA method, both when neglecting $ \p{y} E_{y} $ and when the exact term is used, and the relative error of the FD method.
+Figure \ref{fig:relative-error} shows the relative error of the MCGA method, both when neglecting $ \p{y} E_{y} $ and when using the exact term, as well as the relative error of the FD method.
 The FD method displays a consistently higher relative error across the domain.
 When $ \p{y} E_y $ is neglected, the relative error is of the same order of magnitude and the approximation remains equally accurate.